sourcefrog/conserve/doc/unimplemented/encryption.md

 ### Backup metadata

-The band head and tail files are not encrypted; they include the start time and other non-secret metadata.
+The band head and tail files are also AEAD encrypted.
+(They contain non-secret metadata including start and end times and per-format metadata, but are encrypted anyhow.)

+TODO: Do we want any per-format flags to be visible prior to decryption?

 The band tail file includes the number of blocklist files, to detect if one of them is accidentally lost.